JonathanAWhite/OpenCV2-Python-Tutorials/source/py_tutorials/py_imgproc/py_colorspaces/py_colorspaces.rst

               :alt: Blue Object Tracking
               :align: center

-.. note:: There are some noises in the image.
-We will see how to remove them in later chapters.
+.. note:: There is some noise in the image.
+We will see how to remove it in later chapters.

 .. note:: This is the simplest method in object tracking.
 Once you learn functions of contours, you can do plenty of things like find centroid of this object and use it to track the object, draw diagrams just by moving your hand in front of camera and many other funny stuffs.